The Sustainability Tracker Methodology

 Sustainability is easy to talk about, but much harder to assess.
 That’s why the Sustainability Tracker methodology is designed to be open and transparent, so people can clearly understand how brands are evaluated and use that information with confidence.

-Most brands are doing something.
-Some are doing a lot.
-But understanding what actually sits behind those claims, and how different brands compare, isn’t always straightforward.
+Most brands are taking some steps towards sustainability.
+Some are doing a lot and making huge investments.
+But understanding what actually sits behind the claims they make, and how different brands compare, isn’t always straightforward.

-There’s no single definition of “sustainable,” and no universal way to measure progress across industries.
+There’s no single, agreed definition of “sustainable”, in business, and no universal way to measure progress across industries.

 Sustainability Tracker was built to bring more clarity to that complexity.